ernstki/terrific-terminal-apps-python/index.md

 --

 * Don't pollute the `$PATH`
-  * don't name script same as/similar to other common utilities
+  * don't name your script same as/similar to other common utilities
   * use subcommands (like `git`) if necessary

---
+---
+## The science of being terrific (cont'd)

 * Check that your dependencies are installed
   * and **return non-zero** exit code if not